jcornford/jcornford.github.io/_posts/2017-01-02-lines of best fit.md

 In this post we are going to through fitting a line of best fit using python.
 If you just want the python code feel free to just read the first section.

-<span style="color:red"> Note: This post assumes you didn't do much maths at university/college (specifically least squares fitting), or that you were drunk and forgot!
+<span style="color:red"> Note: This post assumes you didn't do much maths at university/college, or that you just forgot!
 It serves as a starter for future, more challenging posts!</span>

-Fitting a line of best-fit **is an example of Machine Learning**.
-It is also considered by many to be a basic thing that you can just "do" when plotting data - a problem that maybe should be laid firmly at Excel's feet.
-It's really not that basic or simple, and shouldn't be considered so.

-That said, this first post has two basic aims:
+This first post has two basic aims:

 1. Give some simple code to make some lines
 2. Spark an interest and understanding of why **aim 1** in isolation isn't a particularly good idea